Written by Ben Bunting: BA(Hons), PGCert. Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 Your heart is responsible for getting the blood pumping and the stronger it is, the better you’re likely to perform when it comes to exercise.
 If you’re someone who is looking to get fitter but needs the energy, then it’s worth testing out this study by increasing your intake of the K2 nutrient.

 A lot of popularity for Vitamin K2 has come from the world of body building.
 If you’re someone interested in pursuing body building or you’re looking at ways to benefit your training, it’s worth knowing about K2.

 It’s worth making sure the food you eat has some fat to it so that it can react with the Vitamin K2 to benefit the body.
 Steroid usage, which is often common of body building, it’s good to supplement your diet with K2 as this might fight against some of the calcium build-up that can come from too much steroid usage in the body.

 It’s also worth noting that K2 might also be popular for those of an athletic nature when it comes to competing in competitions and sport on a professional level.
 As K2 can help with your energy levels, calcium density and more, it’s all the necessary stuff that’s needed to keep the body strong and healthy.
 And that’s certainly a must-have for any athlete or body-builder that relies on their body for competitive reasons or just for hobby.

-Further study also hints at K2 having a role in preventing the reduction of natural testosterone production.
+Further study also hints at K2 having a role in preventing the reduction of natural testosterone production often seen with age.

 Are There Side Effects To K2?